Knuckledust

 Knuckledust are a British heavy hardcore band from London.
 The band was formed in 1996 when Nic, Ray and Wema contacted Pelbu to start a band.
 The band went on to release many albums, tour the world extensively and continue to do so today, without any changes in personnel.
+They have cited influences including 25 Ta Life, Warzone, Agnostic Front and Sheer Terror.